Dylangarcia96/logistics-dashboard-project/README.md

-Built enriched views to simplify reporting using:
+Built enriched views to simplify reporting using CTEs, Window Functions and Stored procedures for parameterised analyses.

-	* CTEs

-	* Window functions

-	* Stored procedures for parameterised supplier analysis

 3. Power BI